Al-Faw: History

 Some sources indicate that the history of Al-Faw dates back to around 2500 BCE.
 Archaeological findings suggest that the Assyrian king Sennacherib referred to the area as Rību Salāmu, meaning “Gate of Safety.”
 The Arabs, on the other hand, are said to have called it Māʾ al-Ṣabr (“bitter water”).
-However, these accounts remain a matter of debate, especially considering that the area was likely submerged under the waters of the Arabian Gulf during those ancient times.
+However, these accounts remain a matter of debate, especially considering that the area was likely submerged under the waters of the Persian Gulf during those ancient times.

 Ottoman period

 The Ottoman governor Midhat Pasha described Al-Faw as the “Key to Iraq”, while Salah al-Din al-Ṣabbagh referred to it as the “Land of Safety”.
 At that time, Al-Faw was part of the al-Maʿāmir lands, which were used as grazing areas known locally as al-dakāk, and were leased (multazama) by the al-Saʿdūn family in exchange for their loyalty to the Ottoman state.